Google Hotels Fast Search Scraper

 Can I use custom proxies instead of Apify Residential?

 Yes.
 Set proxy.useApifyProxy: false and provide your proxy URLs in proxy.proxyUrls.
-Residential or mobile proxies are strongly recommended.
-Datacenter proxies will typically be blocked by Google Hotels.
+Residential or mobile proxies are recommended; datacenter proxies may be blocked by Google Hotels.

 Why is starRating null for some hotels?